 Peanut oil is very beneficial compared to other oils.
 It contains plenty of nutrients, which are very beneficial from a health point of view.

-Peanut oil has the properties of lowering cholesterol levels, keeping heart health, and maintaining digestion.
+Peanut oil has the properties of lowering cholesterol levels, keeping the heart health, and maintaining digestion.
 The benefits of peanut oil are as follows-

 Get rid of stomach problem-

 You can get rid of stomach problems by using peanut oil.
 For example, constipation, digestion, diarrhea, etc. get relief from diseases.
 So if you are troubled by a stomach problem, then use peanut oil in your diet.

 Beneficial for hair

 Peanut oil is also very beneficial for hair.
 It provides adequate nutrition to the hair.
 The use of these two hair problems ends.

 Along with this, it is also effective for removing dandruff.
 If you have dandruff in hair then apply peanut oil, do not wash for two to three hours.